tariqryousuf/tariqryousuf.github.io/README.md

 We will test each of these approaches using the common gestures tested between each research paper in order to accurately represent its effectiveness.
 The most ideal method of testing would come down to the accuracy of the detection and inclusion of noise and approximations.
 Furthermore, we will evaluate relevant considerations in gesture control such as user and time dependency, robustness in recognizing gestures with slight difference from training samples, and associated complexity with each approach.
 All these evaluations will occur on an Arduino Nano BLE Sense 33 and will all utilize real-time accelerometer and gyroscopic data and classification results.
 This will allow us to accurately create patterns and compare the detection algorithms.
-Once that analysis is complete, we will experiment with methods of improving our classification under these constraings by adding Gaussian Noise and utelizing SMOTE to better balance our training data.
+Once that analysis is complete, we will experiment with methods of improving our classification under these constraints by adding Gaussian Noise and utelizing SMOTE to better balance our training data.
 Finally, we will compare the accuracy of our methods to that of a high-complexity Neural Network classifier in order to vest understand the trade-offs made between the different classifiers.

 ## Prior Works and Experimental Setup